 The results show there is an exponential rise in the number of male hair loss sufferers between the ages of 21 and 30 and thereafter patient numbers gradually decline with age.
 It is distinct (i.e., cosmetically significant) in more than 45% Caucasian men by the age of 49, and in 70% by the age of 79.

 What is male pattern hair loss?

 Male pattern hair loss or androgenetic alopecia is a common condition in which men experience thinning of the hair on the scalp.
 In some cases, this results in a receding hairline or balding on the top of the head.

 The prognosis of androgenetic alopecia is not known.
 Some patients progress to the point where they lose almost all hair on the scalp.
 Others have a patterned or nonpatterned thinning but retain a considerable number of hairs on the scalp.5

 The medical term for hair loss is alopecia and there are several different types of alopecia that affect men.
 Some of these types include:

-Alopecia Universalis: This condition causes hair over the entire body to fall out, including eyebrows, eyelashes, hair on arms, legs, and the face, as well as the scalp.
+- Alopecia Universalis: This condition causes hair over the entire body to fall out, including eyebrows, eyelashes, the hair on arms, legs, and the face, as well as the scalp.

 The phases of your hair follicles rotate on different time intervals.
 Some follicles have shorter intervals than others, and research has never been able to identify the cause for the discrepancy in phase time periods.
 Sometimes, hair follicles prematurely reach the telogen phase, resulting in hair loss.
 In other cases, follicles may reach this resting phase and never return to the anagen phase, meaning there is no new hair growth after the hair falls out.